MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-register-ciam-app.md

 ### Grant API permissions

-A daemon app signs-in as itself using the [OAuth 2.0 client credentials flow](~/identity-platform/v2-oauth2-client-creds-grant-flow.md).
+A daemon app signs in as itself using the [OAuth 2.0 client credentials flow](~/identity-platform/v2-oauth2-client-creds-grant-flow.md).
 You grant application permissions (app roles), which is required by apps that authenticate as themselves.
 You must also [register the web API](how-to-register-ciam-app.md?tabs=webapi) that your daemon app needs to call.

 [!INCLUDE [register daemon app](../customers/includes/register-app/grant-api-permissions-app-permissions.md)]